wldos/wldos/term.md

    right will be withdrawn, and you shall bear the corresponding legal responsibility.
 6. The trademarks and logos used in this software are officially owned by WLDOS software and cannot be directly used in commercial applications unless authorized by WLDOS.
+7. For closed-source programs delivered with open-source code in the open-source community, they can be used for personal purposes, and necessary matters depend on the specific license agreement of the relevant modules.